rust-aarhus/meetups/meetups/2024/2024-09-26-talk-night/program.md

 Date: 2024-09-26

-Rust Aarhus and [The Alexandra Institute][ai] invites you to this free meetup for all interested in the programming language [Rust].
+Rust Aarhus and [Alexandra Instituttet][ai] invites you to this free meetup for all interested in the programming language [Rust].

 The program for the evening is:

 - 18:05 - 18:10: Welcome (5 min)
 - 18:15 - 19:00: SecGPT: using LLMs for secure Rust code (30+15 min)
 - 19:00 - 19:10: A word from our sponsor (5-10 min)
-- 19:10 - 19:55: Light dinner sponsored by [INSERT SPONSER NAME]
+- 19:10 - 20:10: Light dinner sponsored by Alexandra Instituttet
-- 19:55 - 20:45: Free slot talks
+- 20:15 - 20:45: Hax - Rust for high-assurance cryptography (30 min)
 - 20:50 - 21:00: Closing remarks (10 min)
-- 21:00: Let's continue the discussion at the nearby bar [INSERT BAR NAME].
+- 21:00: Let's continue the discussion at a nearby bar

 ## SecGPT: using LLMs for secure Rust code